 An elegant lighthouse offering scenic vistas, a small museum and a quiet beach to hold hands with your loved one for a long walk, picnic and sunbathe without crowds.
 More about Punta Tuna Lighthouse, Nature & Beach.

-Top Places to Visit on the East Coast of Puerto Rico
+Interesting Towns / Points of Interest on the East Coast of Puerto Rico

 Just a short 15 minute drive from San Juan, the area of Pinones offers visitors an authentic island vibe where you can enjoy nature and good food in charming simplicity.
 The beaches along Piñones area are typically empty during the week, during weekends you’ll be sharing the beach with friendly local families enjoying the simple island life.
 Rent a bike and ride the wooden boardwalk along the Atlantic Ocean, and be sure to explore the mangrove forest.
 We love Las Positas de Piñones Beach, a long line of natural pools with crystal clear shallow beaches perfect for families with children.
 Across the street you can indulge with Puerto Rican fritters at non-tourist prices.